 Quota subjects or ‘quota restricted subjects’ have a limited number of places.
-In order for you to register your interest in a quota subject you must check the University Handbook to confirm the quota subjects application process and deadline as it can vary between subjects.
+To register your interest in a quota subject you must check the University Handbook to confirm the quota application process and deadline as it varies between subjects.

-Your enrolment in a quota subject is not confirmed until the selection process has been finalised by the subjects Faculty.
-This selection process will commence after the application deadline, which is listed in the subjects Handbook guide.
+Your enrolment in a quota subject is not confirmed until the selection process has been finalised by the relevant Academic Division.
+The selection process will commence after the application deadline, which is listed in the subject's Handbook entry.

 Community Access Program, Cross-Institutional, or Enabling Students